K-type main-sequence star

+Nomenclature

+In modern usage, the names applied to K-type main sequence stars vary.
+When explicitly defined, late K dwarfs are typically grouped with early to mid-M-class stars as red dwarfs, but in other cases red dwarf is restricted just to M-class stars.
+In some cases all K stars are included as red dwarfs, and occasionally even earlier stars.
+The term orange dwarf is often applied to early-K stars, but in some cases it is used for all K-type main sequence stars.

 Spectral standard stars

 The revised Yerkes Atlas system (Johnson & Morgan 1953) listed 12 K-type dwarf spectral standard stars, however not all of these have survived to this day as standards.
-The "anchor points" of the MK classification system among the K-type main-sequence dwarf stars, i.e. those standard stars that have remain unchanged over the years, are:
+The "anchor points" of the MK classification system among the K-type main-sequence dwarf stars, i.e. those standard stars that have remained unchanged over the years, are: